learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 Student Surveys (SurveyModule)
 ------------------------------

 Include this module if you would like to use online surveys.
 This module will cause your student survey to appear at /learn/[program]/[instance]/survey.
 It is controlled by the "Survey" student deadline.
-Make sure you have created a survey at /admin/survey/ before adding this module.
+Make sure you have created a survey at /manage/[program]/[instance]/surveys.
+By default, only students that registered for a class ('classreg') are allowed to fill out the survey.
+This can be modified with the 'survey_student_filter' tag, which is a comma-separated list of groups of students as specified in the prog.students() dictionary (this will be more user-friendly in the future).

 Text Message Reminders (TextMessageModule)
 ------------------------------------------